Choose open access when publishing your research

 Taylor & Francis is committed to enabling sustainable open research initiatives that lead to more open scholarly communications.

-To find out more about the OA initiatives at Taylor & Francis, sign up to Research Insights for advice, tips and updates to help you get published.
+To find out more about the open access initiatives at Taylor & Francis, sign up to our Research Insights newsletter.
+You will receive advice, tips and updates to help you get published.

 Why should I publish open access?

 Open access is great for readers because it gives them immediate access to the latest research.
 There are also many advantages to you, the author.
 Read more about the benefits of open access.

 Why publish open access with Taylor & Francis?

 A wide choice of high-quality journals, ranging across disciplines and subject areas.

 Input from, and dialog with, expert editors and editorial boards.

 Rigorous peer review for every open access article.